DanielePignedoli/CellTransmissionModel/README.md

 * **plot.py** only contains the function used to display the result
 * **road.py** contains the two classes used by the simulation:

-   _MakeRoad_ creates a road object, which has all the model parameters, and that will be filled with cells
+   _Road_ creates a road object, which has all the model parameters, and that will be filled with cells

-   _MakeCell_ creates a cell object, which has instead the physical variables we use to determine the density evolution
+   _Cell_ creates a cell object, which has instead the physical variables we use to determine the density evolution
 * **config.py** has two functions for reading .csv files

-**images/** is just a folder for images used in README.md
+**images/** is just a folder for images used in README.md.

 ## Example
 Here an example of simulation of a traffic light that turns red after 2 minute and after 5 minute.